 Le Sueur County Housing and Redevelopment Authority

-Le Sueur County Housing and Redevelopment Authority is a Public Housing Agency in Mankato, Minnesota that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of February 18th, 2020, Le Sueur County Housing and Redevelopment Authority has 1 waiting lists that are open now or opening soon.
+Le Sueur County Housing and Redevelopment Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of October 21st, 2020, Le Sueur County Housing and Redevelopment Authority has 1 waiting lists that are open now or opening soon.

 The Le Sueur and Faribault County, Minnesota Limited Housing Choice Voucher Waiting List is open indefinitely.

 Le Sueur County Housing and Redevelopment Authority serves Le Sueur County.

 Le Sueur County Housing and Redevelopment Authority Section 8 Housing Choice Voucher waiting list is managed by the Minnesota Valley Action Council.